es2681/MN-Interstate-Traffic-Volumes/README.md

 - Traffic volume in various weather conditions
 - Traffic volume on different holidays

 Traffic data from MnDOT was uploaded into [Tableau Public](https://public.tableau.com/app/discover) where a series of charts were developed and then assembled into a single dashboard.
+My completed Tableau dashboard is located [here](https://public.tableau.com/views/MNInterstateTraffic_17171775150730/MNTrafficDashboard?:language=en-US&:sid=&:display_count=n&:origin=viz_share_link).

 ## Resources
 - Tableau Desktop Public